rvallely/ncNewsApp/README.md

 In the `db` folder there is some data, a [setup.sql](./db/setup.sql) file and a `seeds` folder.
 This will all be used to run the project locally.

-In the scripts section of the `package.json file`, there are some npm scripts available.
+In the scripts section of the `package.json` file, there are some npm scripts available.
 It would be useful to familiarise yourself with these.

   For example, from the command line:
   . `npm run seed` would seed the devData in `data/development-data`